 NewSchool has determined GPA and time limit requirements in compliance with federal, state, and accreditation standards.
 The minimum quarter GPA and CGPA for undergraduate students is 2.0, as calculated on a 4-point scale.
-The maximum time to complete a degree is one and one half (1.5) times the normal program length.
-All program requirements must be completed within the maximum time frame.
+The maximum timeframe to complete a degree is one and one half (1.5) times the normal program length.
+All program requirements must be completed by the maximum timeframe.